Machine Behavior

 - Project proposal.

 - Description: Two-pager on: 1) what your intended project is; 2) why is it relevant, and 3) how you are going to do it.
+Be prepared to talk about your proposal (no slides needed) in class!

 - Deadline: Feb 20.